 Hahahahaha.
 Steps 4 and 5 are zingers if you don’t have a fancy schmancy rice cooker, right?

-AAANNdd in the OPPOSITE CORNER, our manual method, ALSO hailing from the internet, from The Asian Grandmother’s Cookbook, Homemade Tofu – No Fancy Equipment Necessary!
+AAANNdd in the OPPOSITE CORNER, our manual method, ALSO hailing from the internet, from The Asian Grandmother’s Cookbook (a since-defunct website), Homemade Tofu – No Fancy Equipment Necessary!

 Northwest Tofu soymilk (500 ml)

 ~2 tsp epsom salt (who knew you cooked with it?!)

 “tofu press,” compliments of Whole Foods’ goat cheese container plus drainage holes:

 I’m not going to list all the instructions here since the aforementioned link does it better.
 Just know that I did half the portions.
 As I was pouring the soymilk (only bought one day ago!) into the pot to boil, I could smell the aromatic deliciousness and chickened out of making the full 4 cups prescribed, choosing selfishly instead to hoard an additional 2 cups to drink in my morning coffee, or maybe even just warmed up with a little sugar stirred in..mmmmm.
 Maybe it was the halving of portions (but still boiling in a large pot), or maybe I added too much nigari, or too little, but this one turned out a little firmer than expected.
 Since I used an old Whole Foods container as a makeshift tofu press (just stuck holes in the bottom for drainage -had to pause while draining to poke the holes bigger-) and I ended up with a surprisingly small amount to work with, I ended up with a bit of a funny round shape, which did not photograph well.
 However, the flavor was delicious.
 As of the writing of this I have already ‘snacked’ on half of it!